codingadventures/LINQBridgeVs/README.md

 * C:\Users\youruser\Documents\Visual Studio 201**x**\Visualizers
 * C:\Users\youruser\Documents\LINQPad Plugins

 Please do not delete these files.
-If they are delete accidentally, the extension must be re-installed.
+If they are accidentally deleted, the extension must be re-installed.

 Do not keep two instances of two different versions of LINQPad running (e.g. LINQPad 4 and LINQPad 5) at the same time.
-If you do so, the data will be automatically sent to the lower version of LINQPad.
+If you do so, the data will automatically be sent to the lower version of LINQPad.

 ## How it works